 These days, acronyms are being used practically everywhere.
 You probably see or hear shortened forms of words or phrases when you peruse social media posts, watch sporting events on television, or walk through your office.
 Acronyms are faster easier to say and, contrary to popular belief, they are not surging in popularity because of the younger generation.
 Acronyms have been around for many decades, and they are used in all business-related industries.
 If you are not as “acronym-savvy” as your peers or colleagues, here’s a quick primer from Balboa Capital.
 We compiled a list of 10 business acronyms you should know.

-There are strict rules and content guidelines for commercial email messages, and you must give the recipient the option to “opt out” at any time.
+There are strict rules and content guidelines for commercial email messages, and you must give the recipient the option to “opt-out” at any time.
 Not following these rules is a violation of the CAN-SPAM law, and it can result in huge fines by the Federal Trade Commission.

-SEO is the cornerstone of your digital strategy; it encompasses keyword research, copywriting, website design, blogging, internal and external linking, and social media to maximize traffic to your site, and improve page rank within the top search engines.
+SEO is the cornerstone of your digital strategy; it encompasses keyword research, copywriting, website design, blogging, internal and external linking, and social media to maximize traffic to your site and improve page rank within the top search engines.
 You cannot afford to cut corners with your SEO efforts.
 Hire an SEO specialist, preferably one with Google Analytics certification and SEO case studies.

 You are in business to make money, plain and simple.
 Every business decision you make is designed to help you generate revenues and produce profits.
 You can evaluate the performance of your business investments by calculating their return on investment (ROI).
 The ROI formula is simple.
 Just divide your net profit by the cost of investment.